cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 ## Appendix

 * Known Issues Over Time.
-List or summarize statistics of past vulnerabilities with links.
-If none have been reported, provide data, if any, about your track record in catching issues in code review or automated testing.
+Past issues that have been publicly reported are listed under [security issues](https://github.com/openfga/openfga/security) tab in the repository.
+This is not a comprehensive list of all security issues.

 ### Case Studies